-Not every e-tailer needs e-commerce help desk software.
-It’s rarely (if ever) free, it takes time to set up, and it forces teams to change how they work.
-Sometimes, it isn’t worth the resources it eats.
+Not every ecommerce business needs help desk software.
+It’s rarely free, it takes time to set up, and it forces teams to change how they work.
+Sometimes it isn’t worth the resources it uses.

 But only sometimes.